 Application programming interfaces (APIs) facilitate communications between applications.
 We interact with APIs daily that manage our finances, map our destinations, and connect via social media.
 Responding to “What are APIs?” quickly reveals how commonplace they are in modern life.

 In your career, you may develop APIs for internal use by a startup or externally for millions of consumers.
 Baylor University’s Online Masters in Computer Science trains students in the advanced skills necessary to advance API use.
-The Software Engineering track is ideal if you want to write the next chapter in API history.
+The software engineering concentration is ideal if you want to write the next chapter in API history.

 What Are APIs: Basics and Background